baibaipangpang-bbpp/lora_w_diffusion/README.md

+## communication with TA
+- [ ] need to sync up with TA for communication and alignment purpose.

 ## Future work idea:
 The limitation of max_length imposed by CLIP is 77.
 This is a significant limitation for the task on hand, as the caligraphy is usually a piece of text, I was hoping to get the model to understand the 1:1 mapping of the words.
 Encorporating T5/BERT model to text embedding could be explored to eleviate the limitations.